-In Canadian English, one pronounces the first syllable of lieutenant as /lɛf’tɛnənt/, rhyming with “left”.
+In Canadian English, lieutenant is pronounced /lɛf’tɛnənt/ (the first syllable as “left”).
 This pronunciation is regarded as standard and is typical throughout the Commonwealth.

 While the variant /lu’tɛnənt/ (first syllable rhyming with “do”) is heard from time to time, it is regarded by many to be an Americanism and is discouraged.
 Both pronunciations are attested from the 14th century, though the origins of the difference remain unknown.

-The Salute to the Lieutenant Governor (often known as the Viceregal Salute) is a musical greeting performed in the presence of The Queen’s representative as a mark of respect.
+The Salute to the Lieutenant Governor (often known as the Viceregal Salute) is a musical greeting performed in the presence of The King’s representative as a mark of respect.
 The audience does not sing when the salute is played.
-Approved by The Queen in 1968, it consists of the first six bars of the Royal anthem, “God Save The Queen”, followed by a short version (the first four bars and the last four bars) of the national anthem, “O Canada”.
+Approved by Queen Elizabeth the Second in 1968, it consists of the first six bars of the Royal anthem, “God Save The King”, followed by a short version (the first four bars and the last four bars) of the national anthem, “O Canada”.
 Pipe bands customarily play the song “Mallorca” instead.

 The Lieutenant Governor is entitled to be saluted by those in uniform.
 A guard of honour of up to 100 persons may be accorded to the Lieutenant Governor on significant occasions in Ontario.
 Other military honours, including a 15-gun salute, may be given at the opening, prorogation, and dissolution of the Legislature, and when making an official visit to a military saluting base in Ontario.

 The official emblem of the Lieutenant Governor is a heraldic badge consisting of the shield of Ontario’s coat of arms, surrounded by a circled of ten stylized maple leaves representing the ten provinces of Canada.
 The shield contains three golden maples leaves, representing Canada, on a green background.
-On top is the Cross of St George, the patron saint of King George III, who was Sovereign at the time of the founding of Upper Canada (now Ontario).
-Above the shield is the St Edward’s Crown, signifying that the emblem belongs to The Queen’s representative.
-As is customary, permission was granted by The Queen herself to employ this royal crown.
+On top is the Cross of St George, the patron saint of England.
+Above the shield is the St Edward’s Crown, signifying that the emblem belongs to The King’s representative.
+As is customary, permission was granted by Queen Elizabeth the Second to employ this royal crown.
 The emblem is used on stationery and other items produced and used by the office.

 The Lieutenant Governor’s flag, sometimes called the viceregal standard, is a royal blue flag with the Lieutenant Governor’s emblem at the centre.
-It was approved by the Governor General in the name of Her Majesty The Queen on May 13, 1981 as the first in a series of viceregal flags now used in all provinces.
-The flag flew for the first time on July 3, 1981 on the occasion of a visit by Queen Elizabeth The Queen Mother to Queen’s Park.
+It was approved by the Governor General in the name of Queen Elizabeth the Second on May 13, 1981.
+The flag flew for the first time on July 3, 1981 on the occasion of a visit to Queen’s Park by Queen Elizabeth The Queen Mother.

 The flag is registered in the Public Register of Arms, Flags and Badges of Canada.